 The internet — and even phones, to some extent — have produced a certain amount of anonymity when it comes to asking for donations and making contributions.
 You can reach out to donors whom you have never met before, and they can feel moved enough to give their money to your organization.

-However, sometimes you need to ask for donations in person.
+However, sometimes you need to ask for donations in person at fundraising events or other functions.
 Not only does this help alleviate any miscommunication that can happen with less-human communication channels, but it also allows your organization to form more meaningful relationships with your donors.

 The issue some people have with asking for donations in person is that it can be a nerve-wracking experience.
 Not only do you have to successfully pitch your organization’s mission and vision to someone who only has an outsider’s view, but you also have to ask that person to monetarily contribute to your nonprofit.
 It can be a stressful and time-consuming endeavor.